 Proposal 2.
 (14/18) Unicast DCP monitoring/WUS is not configured when Multicast DRX is configured.

 Proposal 3.
-(12/19) The current derivation formula of initial RX_DELIV in 38.323 CR is kept.
-(No specification change)
+The current derivation formula of initial RX_DELIV in 38.323 CR is kept.
+A NOTE is added in PDCP specification:

+NOTE: For NR multicast, it is up to network implementation to select the initial value of HFN such that HFN part of RX_DELIV should be a positive value.

 5 References